zubairjammu/ZubairGPT---ChatGPT-For-students/README.md

 Shift 2  Start time [  ] End time [  ].
 Shift 3  Start time [  ] End time [ ].
 My subjects [ Subjects ]

+## 5. Scientific Theory Explainer

+Hey ChatGPT.
+Can you please explain this theory scientifically and simply? and its key principles?
+Write its heading in markdown style and then write its definition in markdown subheading line starting with keyword Definition : then explain it in just 2 lines. then write its formula and a real-life example.
+Please note that your theory should not be very long more than 300 words.
+Don't write anything except the above instructions.

+Here is my Theory Name [ Put your scientific theory ]